 - You have completed at least 5 years of continuous service with that employer.

-Exceptions where the 5-year rule does not apply:
+Exceptions where the 5-year rule doesn't apply:

 | Situation | Gratuity payable? |